Booby: Behaviour

 Boobies hunt fish by diving from a height into the sea and pursuing their prey underwater.
 Facial air sacs under their skin cushion the impact with the water.
 Boobies are colonial breeders on islands and coasts.
 They normally lay one or more chalky-blue eggs on the ground or sometimes in a tree nest.
 Selective pressures, likely through competition for resource, have shaped the ecomorphology and foraging behaviours of the six species of boobies in the Pacific.

-Endangered Status

-The resources and survival rates in regards to specifically blue-footed boobies have gone down in Galápagos.
-So far that in the past 20 years, more than 50% of boobies have diminished.
-Their source of food, sardines have been exceedingly in decline which has caused a rippling effect in boobies.
-Researchers are trying to get to the bottom of where the sardines have disappeared to.
-Whether they are being over fished, result of climate change or just migrating somewhere else?
-This has caused a negative response in boobies where they are electing not to breed, bringing about a scarcity in the offspring produced.